osikazuzanna/osikazuzanna.github.io/_portfolio/project_4.md

 In this project I aim to test how my tools (e.g. bi-objective clustering) helps the decision-makers to explore the outputs of MORL algorithms.
 More specifically, I will focus on decision-making in climate-related problems

-This is work will be conducted after 2025 as it requires inputs from earlier projects.
+This is work requires background on RL and interactive multi-objective optimization.